RedhawkSDR/redhawksdr.github.io/content/manual/logging/adjusting-logging-at-runtime.md

 weight: 50
 ---

-The logging level for the `_baseLog` logger of a component/device can be adjusted at runtime in the IDE.
+The logging level for the base logger of a component/device can be adjusted at runtime in the IDE.
 The following procedure explains how to adjust the logging level.

 1. Right-click the running component or device and select **Logging > Log Level**.